theochem/horton/doc/dev_guidelines.rst

         4. Some extra paragraphs with detailed information. (optional)
    * Use self-explaining names for classes, variables, functions, methods.
 Start functions and methods with a verb.
-   * Never use ``from foo import *`` in a Horton module.
+   * Never use ``from foo import *`` in a HORTON module.
 Always specify what is to be imported, or use the ``import foo`` or ``import foo as bar`` syntax.
    * Avoid long lines, i.e. no longer than 80 characters.
 Use the line-wrapping features in Python to break long lines into smaller ones.

-   Specific conventions for Horton
+   Specific conventions for HORTON

    * Import the Numpy package as follows: ``import numpy as np``.
    * Import the H5Py package as follows: ``import h5py as h5``.